Hunt for rare meteorite after spectacular fireball

 The fireball was captured over central and east Otago at 10.50pm by five night-sky cameras deployed as part of Fireballs Aotearoa's mission to track down New Zealand meteorites.

 "It's stunning.
-The fireball was seen from Oamaru to Invercargill, and from Queenstown to Dunedin, and we are confident that it dropped between 1kg and 10kg of material southeast of Middlemarch - right in the middle of our network."
+The fireball was seen from Oamaru to Invercargill, and from Queenstown to Dunedin, and we are confident that it dropped between 1 kilo and 10kg of material southeast of Middlemarch - right in the middle of our network," Scott said.

-The other two fireball cameras that detected the meteor were based in Southland and operated by Fellow of the Royal Astronomical Society of NZ, Bob Evans.
+The other two fireball cameras that detected the meteor were based in Southland and operated by Royal Astronomical Society of NZ Fellow, Bob Evans.

-Calculations by Dr Denis Vida from the Global Meteor Network showed the meteor sped in steeply from the west at about 15km/s and lasted over six seconds.
+Calculations by Dr Denis Vida from the Global Meteor Network showed the meteor sped in steeply from the west at about 15 kilometres per second and lasted more than six seconds.

 It decelerated to about 3km/s, at which point the bright flight stopped.

-"This is a good sign because it means that meteorites survived until the end," Dr Vida said.
+"This is a good sign because it means that meteorites survived until the end," Vida said.

 "A loud sonic boom followed the fireball, indicating a large size of the initial meteoroid entering the atmosphere."